-The class teachers are Mrs Bridgens and Mrs Dockray supported by Mrs Penny Meredith and Mrs Williams.
+The class teachers are Mrs Bridgens and Mrs Dockray supported by Mrs Penny Meredith ..

-Mrs Kitto and Mrs Carslake teach this class, supported by Miss Hughes
+Puffins Class is taught by Mrs Peak and Mrs Blane and supported by Miss Hughes

-Mrs Horton and Mrs Ledger share the teaching this class, with the support of Mrs Hatcher and Mrs Desai
+Mrs Horton and Mrs Ledger share the teaching this class, with the support of Mrs Hatcher.

 During Year 5 the children’s parents begin to think of which secondary school they want to choose, as any arrangements need to be made at the very start of the following year.
 Year 6 children travel to the Isle of Wight for a week’s residential trip together with children from the other three schools in our cluster.
 We have many school teams and enter many competitions and the children from this class have opportunities to represent the school in these teams.
 At the end of Year 6 the children take national tests, Key Stage 2 SATs, in literacy, numeracy and science.